Bug report #10944

 Would it be possible to avoid having encoding=System in the qgis project file at all?
 Imho all referenced resources in a qgis project won't change their encoding when used on another platform, but the default platform encoding will.
 So hardcoding the encoding seems to be a better choice for me.

-#3 Updated by Andre Joost almost 10 years ago
+#3 Updated by Andre Joost over 10 years ago

 Giovanni, I think "OGR Data Provider" was correctly set.
 As I explained here: http://gis.stackexchange.com/questions/108132/incorrect-display-of-national-characters-from-spatialite-in-qgis-windows it makes a difference whether I open the datasource with "Add Vector Layer" or "Add Spatialite Layer".
 The second one writes into the .qgs file: